On diffusion-based generative models and their error bounds: The log-concave case with full convergence estimates: Introduction

 Some of the recent advances in the study of the theoretical properties of SGMs concentrate around the sampling procedure by assuming suitable control for the score estimation procedure.
-For example, the analysis in \cite{lee2022convergence} assumes that the score estimate is $L^2$-\textit{accurate}, meaning that the $L^2$ error between the score and its estimate is small, and provides estimates in total variation (TV) distance for different diffusion modelling paradigms.
-A similar approach is followed in \cite{chen2023sampling} where error bounds in TV distance are provided under an $L^2$-accurate score estimation assumption.
+For instance, the analysis in \citet{lee2022convergence,chen2023sampling} assumes that the score estimate is $L^2$-\textit{accurate}, meaning that the $L^2$ error between the score and its estimate is small, and provides estimates in total variation (TV) distance.
+Under the same assumption, the more recent contribution in \citet{conforti2023score} establishes non-asymptotic bounds in Kullback Leibler (KL) divergence by assuming finite relative Fisher of data distribution with respect to a Gaussian distribution.

-There is interesting work around the so-called \textit{manifold hypothesis}, where the data distribution is supported on a compact set, and the interested reader may consult \cite{debortoli2022convergence} and references therein.
-It is noted that Wasserstein-1 bounds are obtained in \cite{debortoli2022convergence}.

-More recent work such as \cite{li2023towards} assumes small \textit{averaged} score estimation error and quantifies the impact of this error on the non-asymptotic error estimates of stochastic and deterministic samplers.
-Finally, the most recent contributions such as \cite{conforti2023score} establish non-asymptotic bounds by assuming finite relative Fisher of data distribution with respect to a Gaussian (together with $L^2$-accurate score estimates).

-The main drawback of the aforementioned $L^2$-accurate (and in some cases $L^{\infty}$-accurate) score estimation assumption is that the corresponding expectation is given with respect to an unknown distribution.
-Thus, it is almost impossible to verify such an assumption in practice.
+The main drawback of the aforementioned $L^2$-accurate (and in some cases $L^{\infty}$-accurate) score estimation assumption is that the corresponding expectation is given with respect to density of the solution of the forward process, which depends on the unknown data distribution.